ruchikxxii/tally-cb/readme.md

 2. Navigate to the backend folder

+3. Run `npm install` to install the backend modules

-3. Run **node index.js** in the terminal - this will start the backend server
+4. Run `node index.js` in the terminal - this will start the backend server

-4. Navigate to the frontend/disp folder
+5. Navigate to the frontend/disp folder

+6. Run `npm install` to install the frontend modules

-5. Run **npm run dev** in another terminal - this will start the frontend
+7. Run `npm run dev` in another terminal - this will start the frontend

-6. Open your web browser and go to `http://localhost:3000` to access the Type Racer Game.
+8. Open your web browser and go to `http://localhost:3000` to access the Type Racer Game.

 ## How to Play